RVCC-IDMX/about-me-jmartowicz/README.md

     For the nav bar, I added html in my index.html which included changing my header to conform to the nav bar, which added a nav class nad a divclass with an image, h1, and an unordered list of links inside a div class.
 I then added a stylesheet for my nav, which changed my scroll behavior to smooth, body settings(box sizing, padding margn to 0), and main padding.
 For my navbar I set the background color, text color, display, flex direction, font size, and margin.
 For my logo, I changed the display to flex and aligned it to the center, changed its h1's font size, and tweaked the height and width of the image.
 For the navigation list, I removed the list style, set the display to block, and changed the padding.
 For my a tags in the header, I changed the color, background attachment, font size, padding, letter spacing, text decoration to none, and the display to inline block.
 For the hover function, I changed the color, background color, border radius and outline.
 For the media query, I changed the display of navbar-links and the unordered list for navbar to flex, with a justify-content of space-inbetween, and for the navbar as a whole I changed the flex-direction to row with space-inbetween.

 THIS ENDS MY PRE-FINAL PROJECT ABOUT ME WORK

+For my final work, I updated my navbar with a hamburger icon, I then tidied up many of my designs and consolidated what I could into one code.
+I also added 2 articles, one about google maps iframes and one about a defunct automotive company.
+I also changed the hr's in my gallery and added many new different designs to better suite my webpage.
 **OUTLINING MY COLOR SCHEME**

 I designed my color scheme to be subtle and easy to look at, I think when conceiving a color scheme it may be hard to create good contrast without making it flashy, so I made the sublty of my contrast a priority.